environment-safe/file/README.md

 You may need native paths, relative paths, file paths or web paths and may be running from an environment with a current directory or a web page with both a native location as well as a webroot.
 This allows all scenarios in all environments.

+The browser file APIs are a total mess: with 6 different addressable formats, embedded proprietary formats and a bizarre array of interaction scenarios between client and server, and the abstraction does not fully cover all use cases yet.

 Usage
 -----